Will-Bee/Will-Bee/README.md

 ### Hi there 👋, I am Will Bee
 #### Something about me
-I am 19 y.o. student from Czechia.
+I am from Czechia.
 I can do Python, C#, C++ on arduino platform, godot engine.